8 Yoga Poses to Avoid When Pregnant

 Why You Should Avoid Them

 As you move forward in your pregnancy, your body starts preparing for the labour and childbirth.
-This leads to your muscles and ligaments becoming more flexible than before.
-Extreme stretching during your second or third trimester could end up hurting your ligaments or pelvic joints.
+This leads to your muscles and ligaments becoming more loose anf flexible than before due to pregnancy hormones.
+A relaxin pregnancy hormone is at its peak in the first trimester, which helps muscles, ligaments, and tendons stretch to accommodate the growing baby (3).
+Extreme stretching during your first, second, or third trimester could end up hurting your ligaments or pelvic joints.

 Poses to Avoid